 Subject:

 Entity identified in a certificate as the holder of the private key associated with the public key given in the certificate.
-[ETSI TS 101 456 v1.2.1] Subject can also be a device (a data network component or software, hereafter referred to as "Device").
+Subject can also be a device (a data network component or software, hereafter referred to as "Device").

 Subscriber: